 #28-30 Put on the Goron Mask and use a Goron Pound (A + B).

 When you’re all done, head back to the entrance, Hookshot back across and roll up the ramp with the Goron Mask.
-A this point there’s a dude here who will give you a nifty prize, but if you are playing the Nintendo 64 version, HE’LL ONLY BE HERE ON THE FIRST DAY OR NIGHT!!!
+At this point, there’s a man here who will give you a nifty prize, but if you are playing the Nintendo 64 version, HE’LL ONLY BE HERE ON THE FIRST DAY OR NIGHT!!!
 Even on the 3DS version, you will have to have completed the house in one day.

-If it’s later than that… sorry, but, I gave you as much warning as I could before we entered… Anyway, this random dude is seeking shelter from the Moon and will give you a lovely prize if you’ll give him the building (I don’t see what gives you that right, but whatever).
+If it’s later than that, sorry, but there was ample warning!
+Anyway, this random man is seeking shelter from the moon and will give you a lovely prize if you’ll give him the building.
 Agree and he’ll fork over the Giant Wallet.
 Awesome!

 8.5 Zora Hall

 In the middle of Zora Cape is a stone formation that looks like a giant fish with its tail sticking up in the air.
 Use the Zora Mask to swim into the mouth of the fish, avoiding the Skullfish and Like Like along the way.

 This place is very interesting.
 It’s a Zora music hall!
 Right now, they’re doing sound tests and the like (which you can “help with,” but it doesn’t actually accomplish anything, sadly).
 There are also a lot of interesting character interactions, such as taking a picture of Lulu and giving it to her crazed fan upstairs, and even scolding a peeping tom who’s trying to look through the keyhole into Lulu’s room!
 All of these things don’t really matter for the main quest, but they are still fun to check out.
 There is, however, a Piece of Heart to get here, so do the following: